rocky-linux/documentation/docs/gemstones/markdown-demo-v2.md

     massa, nec semper lorem quam in massa.

-More times than not, when a command has multiple options, or you need to list specifics, you might want to use a table to identify things:
+More times than not, when a command has multiple options or you need to list specifics, you might want to use a table to identify things:

 | Tool     | Use                                         | Additional Information                          |
 | -------- | ------------------------------------------- | ----------------------------------------------- |